Erjon95/finalproject/README.md

 The index page can be viewed at "localhost:8080/".

-To register a new buyer, visit localhost:8080/register-buyer.
-To edit the fields of a buyer, visit localhost:8080/edit-buyer after logging in, or click on the "edit" button in the "user info" section of the "account" page.
+To register a new buyer, visit "localhost:8080/register-buyer."
+To edit the fields of a buyer, "visit localhost:8080/edit-buyer" after logging in, or click on the "edit" button in the "user info" section of the "account" page.

-To register a new seller, visit localhost:8080/register-seller.
+To register a new seller, visit "localhost:8080/register-seller."

-To upload an event as a seller, visit localhost:8080/upload_event.
+To upload an event as a seller, "visit localhost:8080/upload_event."